AdaCore/gnatstudio/docs/users_guide/debugging.rst

 The Debugger Console
 ====================

-This is the text window located at the bottom of the main window.
-In this console, you have direct access to the underlying debugger, and can send commands (you need to refer to the underlying debugger's documentation, but usually typing *help* will give you an overview of the commands available).
+The debugger console is the text window located at the bottom of the main window.
+It gives you direct access to the underlying debugger, to which you can send commands (you need to refer to the underlying debugger's documentation, but usually typing "help" will gives you an overview of the available commands).

-If the underlying debugger allows it, pressing :kbd:`Tab` in this window will provide completion for the command that is being typed (or for its arguments).
+If the underlying debugger allows it, pressing :kbd:`Tab` in this window provides completion for the command being typed (or its arguments).

-There are also additional commands defined to provide a simple text interface to some graphical features.
-Here is the complete list of such commands.
+additional commands are defined here to provide a simple text interface to some graphical features.
+Here's the complete list of such commands.
 The arguments between square brackets are optional and can be omitted.

 *graph (print|display) expression [dependent on display_num] [link_name name] [at x, y] [num num]*